Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 13. You know it worked if you click on your instance and your notebooks show up in the pane to the right.
 14. Congrats!
 You are all done.

+# WARNING!
+Make sure you **Terminate** your cluster when you are done so you do not incur additional charges.
+The nice part is that the next time you want to spin up a similar cluster, click **Clone** and most of the work is already done for you.
+Enjoy!

 That's all for now.
 I hope you found this tutorial helpful.